choisy-k/L6SD_T4-WeatherApp/README.md

 # L6SD_T4-WeatherApp
-A simple weather forecast app, using .NET MAUI with COmmunityToolkit.MVVM and OpenWeather API
+A simple weather forecast app, using .NET MAUI with COmmunityToolkit.MVVM and OpenWeather API.
+Please put your API key in Constants.cs file before proceeding.